embedthis/exp-sass/README.md

 exp-sass
 ===

 Expansive plugin for Sass files.
+This service compiles sass files into css.

-Provides the 'compile-sass' service.
+Provides the 'sass' service.

 ### To install: